openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 ### Possible Causes

 A user selects a disk for partitioning twice.
-After the user clicks **Cancel** and then selects the other drive, the drive information is incorrect.
+After the user clicks **Cancel** and then selects the other disk, the disk information is incorrect.
 As a result, the installation fails.

 ### Solutions

-Select the target drive for custom partitioning.
+Select the target disk for custom partitioning.
 Do not frequently cancel the operation.
-If you have to cancel and select another drive, you are advised to reinstall the OS.
+If you have to cancel and select another disk, you are advised to reinstall the OS.

 ### Learn More About the Issue at: